-In the UK, caesarean section accounted for 2% of all births in 1953,18% in 1997 (Macfarlane 2000) and 21% in 2001(Thomas 2001).
-Whilst there has been a world-wide trend towards increasing caesarean section rates (CSR), rates vary considerably within and between countries.
+In the UK, caesarean section accounted for 2% of all births in 1953, 18% in 1997 (Macfarlane 2000) and 21% in 2001 (Thomas 2001).
+In 2010, the caesarean section rate (CSR) for England was 24.8% (ICHSC 2010).
+Statistics for Australia and the United

+States of America show almost one in every three pregnant women have a caesarean birth (Laws 2007; MacDorman 2008).
+Whilst there has been a world-wide trend towards increasing CSRs, the rates vary considerably within and between countries.
 In Norway, wide variations in CSRs (between 6% and 20%) have been reported between obstetric departments (Bergen 2002).
 In the United States of America, figures from alternative birth settings show considerably lower CSRs (1.5% - Gaskin 2003) than the national average (24.4% - Martin 2002).
 Furthermore, marked differences are reported in rates from different healthcare sectors.
 During a two-year period in an urban area of India, total CSRs in the public, charitable and private sectors were 20%, 38% and 47% respectively (Sreevidya 2003).
+The authors of this study speculate that physician convenience, preferences and financial incentives (for individuals and healthcare organisations) contribute to high CSRs in the private sector, and suggest that such factors may be important in other healthcare settings.

-The extent to which women's request for caesarean section for non-medical reasons has contributed to these rates, and why, is a contentious issue (Goer 2001; Lowdon 2002; McAleese 2000; Paterson-Brown 1998; Sultan 1996).
+The extent to which women's request for caesarean section for non-medical reasons has contributed to these rates, and why, is a contentious issue (Goer 2001; Karlstrom 2011; Kingdon 2009; Lowdon 2002; McAleese 2000; Paterson-Brown 1998; Sultan 1996).
 Existing evidence from both retrospective and prospective studies is limited, utilising different definitions of 'maternal request', and reporting rates of between 1% and 48% in public sector healthcare systems, and 60% in the private sector (Declerq 2002; Thomas 2001).
 There is insufficient understanding as to why women may request a caesarean section in the absence of a medical reason.
-Two systematic literature reviews have highlighted specific methodological, conceptual (Gamble 2000) and cultural issues (Kingdon 2006) that may influence women's preferences for vaginal or caesarean birth in different populations.
+Systematic literature reviews have highlighted specific methodological and conceptual issues with existing studies (Gamble 2000; McCourt 2007) as well as identifying personal and cultural reasons for maternal request (Gamble 2007; Kingdon 2006).
+Moreover, a systematic review and meta-analysis of 38 observational studies reports a higher preference for caesarean section in women with a previous caesarean section versus women without a previous caesarean section (29.4%; 95% confidence interval (CI) 24.4 to 34.8 versus 10.1%; 95% CI 7.5 to 13.1 respectively) (Mazzoni 2011).
 Women's previous birth experience, fear of vaginal birth, need for choice and control, coupled with the cultural acceptability of caesarean section may all influence women's decision-making surrounding ways of giving birth.
 Whilst it is likely that the role of the caregiver in data generation, timing of data collection, women's post-hoc rationalisation and recall bias, have led to the over-reporting of maternal request for caesarean section, nonetheless, a percentage of women are now undergoing caesarean section for non-medical reasons.
 Informed decision-making for both clinicians and women is dependent on accurate information about the consequences of caesarean section compared with vaginal birth.